KooiInc/SBHelpers/README.md

   - `logTop`: same as `log`, but the string(s) will be prependend (inserted on top op the existing logged lines).

 ### Automatic style creation
 The `SBHelpers` library supplies a default (css-)style for Stackblitz Ecmascript projects.
-Style may be edited using `$.setStyle`.
+Style may be edited using `$.editCssRules`.

 ### [Example project @Stackblitz](https://stackblitz.com/edit/js-eukuys?file=index.js)